Convair B-36 Peacemaker: Experiments

 Other experiments involved providing the B-36 with its own fighter defense in the form of parasite aircraft carried partially or wholly in a bomb bay.
-One parasite aircraft was the diminutive McDonnell XF-85 Goblin, which docked using a trapeze system.
-The concept was tested successfully using a B-29 carrier, but docking proved difficult even for experienced test pilots.
-Moreover, the XF-85 was seen as no match for contemporary foreign powers' newly developed interceptor aircraft in development and in service; consequently, the project was cancelled.
+One parasite aircraft was the diminutive football-shaped McDonnell XF-85 Goblin, which docked using a trapeze.
+The concept was tested using a B-29 carrier, but docking was difficult even for experienced test pilots.
+Moreover, the XF-85 was no match for contemporary foreign powers' interceptors in development or in service and consequently the project was cancelled.

-More successful was the FICON project, involving a modified B-36 (called a GRB-36D "mothership") and the RF-84K, a fighter modified for reconnaissance, in a bomb bay.
+The FICON project was more successful and involving a modified B-36 (a GRB-36D "mothership") and the RF-84K, a fighter modified for reconnaissance, in a bomb bay.
 The GRB-36D would ferry the RF-84K to the vicinity of the objective, whereupon the RF-84K would disconnect and begin its mission.
 Ten GRB-36Ds and 25 RF-84Ks were built and had limited service in 1955–1956.

 Projects Tip Tow and Tom-Tom involved docking F-84s to the wingtips of B-29s and B-36s.
 The hope was that the increased aspect ratio of the combined aircraft would result in a greater range.
 Project Tip Tow was cancelled when an EF-84D and a specially modified test EB-29A crashed, killing everyone on both aircraft.
 This accident was attributed to the EF-84D flipping over onto the wing of the EB-29A.
 Project Tom-Tom, involving RF-84Fs and a GRB-36D from the FICON project (redesignated JRB-36F), continued for a few months after this crash, but was also cancelled due to the violent turbulence induced by the wingtip vortices of the B-36.

 Strategic reconnaissance

 One of the SAC's initial missions was to plan strategic aerial reconnaissance on a global scale.
 The first efforts were in photo-reconnaissance and mapping.
-Along with the photo-reconnaissance mission, a small electronic intelligence cadre was operating.
-Weather reconnaissance was part of the effort, as was long-range detection, the search for Soviet atomic explosions.
+Along with the photo-reconnaissance mission, a small electronic intelligence cadre operated.
+Weather reconnaissance was part of the effort, as was long-range detection of Soviet atomic explosions.
 In the late 1940s, strategic intelligence on Soviet capabilities and intentions was scarce.
-Before the development of the Lockheed U-2 high-altitude spy plane and Corona orbital reconnaissance satellites, technology and politics limited American reconnaissance efforts to the borders, and not the heartland, of the Soviet Union.
+Before the development of the Lockheed U-2 high-altitude spy plane and Corona orbital reconnaissance satellites, technology and politics limited American reconnaissance efforts to the borders, of the Soviet Union.